alex-ahl/nginx-dev-proxy/README.md

 Replace the docker network in docker-compose with the external network nginxproxy/nginx-proxy is using.
 Open `REMOTE_PORT` in your firewall.

-Copy `tunnel.sh` to your local machine
+Copy `tunnel.sh` to your local machine.

 Run it passing the port of your local app as argument `./tunnel.sh 3000`

 ## Other